MantasPauliukonis/survival-clicker2-proposal/README.md

 There are two ways that I'm thinking this:
 * Upon death player chooses a scenario based on the points he's got
-* Player restarts and after some time game offers a "dramatic life incidents" that will make those prestige points active
+* Player restarts and after some time game offers a "dramatic life incidents" that will make use of those prestige points

 ## Offline progress